Second Chances, Social Forgiveness, and the InternetPrint

 These are a few examples of measures that provide obscurity equivalents in the digital age.
 Still, let’s remember the importance of gossip fueled by public records.
 As a rule, we care deeply about the approval of others.
 In most communities, being arrested is a source of major humiliation, and people will go to great pains to avoid ending up in jail.
 In such cases, the social system does not work if the information is not publicly available.
 This holds true for the digitized world, where the need for a much wider-ranging “informal social communication,” as sociologists call gossip, applies not merely to criminals, sexual predators, and disgraced physicians.
 It holds for people who trade on eBay, sell used books on Amazon, or distribute loans from e-banks.
 These people are also eager to maintain their reputation—not just locally but globally.
 If we cannot find ways to deal in cyberspace with those who deceive and cheat, then our ability to use the internet for travel, trade, investment, and much else will be severely set back.

 This need is served in part by user-generated feedback and ratings, which inform others who may do business via the Internet—much like traditional community gossip would.
 The ability of people to obscure their past in pre-Internet days made it all too easy for charlatans, quacks, and criminal offenders to hurt more people by simply switching locations.
 The new, digitized transparency is one major means of facilitating deals between people who do not know each other.
 With enough effort, its undesirable side effects can be curbed, and people can still gain a second chance.

-Amitai Etzioni is University Professor at The George Washington University and the author of Security First: For a Muscular, Moral Foreign Policy and The Limits of Privacy.
-Radhika Bhat is a research and outreach assistant at the Institute for Communitarian Policy Studies at The George Washington University.
+This article was co-authored by Radhika Bhat, a research and outreach assistant at the Institute for Communitarian Policy Studies at The George Washington University.